Festivals, Prayers & Services

 The Sabbatical Year

 These years were calculated taking note of when Sabbatical Years occurred in ancient times (Rabbinic Sabbatical Years begin in the preceding Autumn).
-Projecting forward, this meant that a Sabbatical Year would take place beginning March 2002.
-Until someone can verify beyond any doubt that Sabatical Years were something else, then for the foreseeable future, we shall be observing Sabbatical Years for 1 biblical year from the Spring of the following years:
+Projecting forward, this meant that our first Sabbatical Year as a modern community would take place beginning March 1995.
+Until someone can verify beyond any doubt that Sabbatical Years were something else, then for the foreseeable future, we shall be observing Sabbatical Years for 1 biblical year from the Spring of the following years:

 2023, 2030, 2037, 2044, etc